 1. Morning meetings help kids settle into the day.

-Starting the day off with a meeting is an excellent way to focus on what’s ahead and create a positive atmosphere where students are ready to learn.
-Often kids come with stories (good and bad) from home that may challenge them to get focused once at school.
+Starting the day with a meeting is an excellent way to focus on what’s ahead and create a positive atmosphere where students are ready to learn.
+Often, kids come with stories (good and bad) from home that may challenge them to focus once they are at school.

-Morning meetings provide an opportunity for kids to get emotionally ready for the day, to leave the previous events behind, and focus on what’s happening at school.
+Morning meetings allow kids to get emotionally ready for the day, leave behind previous events, and focus on what’s happening at school.

 2. Morning meetings help create classroom inclusion.

-When everyone has a voice and a chance to share openly, they begin to feel heard and understood.
+Everyone feels heard and understood When they have a voice and a chance to share openly.
 When they feel understood and respected, they feel like they belong.
 This is when an inclusive morning meeting can occur.

-Spend time before the first meeting, teaching expectations and emphasize ways to show respect.
-Brainstorm and model what they should look like, sound, and feel like and practice it together.
+Spend time before the first meeting teaching expectations and emphasizing ways to show respect.
+Brainstorm and model what they should look, sound, and feel like, and practice it together.
 Record the expectations on an anchor chart and review it often.

 Through a daily meeting, the classroom environment is enhanced, relationships develop, and the community grows.
-Classroom meetings dramatically change the climate of the classroom, starting things off in a positive tone.
-Children connect with and learn about peers and develop social skills, as well.
+Classroom meetings dramatically change the classroom climate, starting things off in a positive tone.
+Children connect with and learn about peers and develop social skills.
 Morning meetings build community when kids get to help one another and care for each other.

 Morning meetings build many skills through social-emotional learning activities.
-When children have opportunities to share about themselves openly, they develop self-awareness skills and confidence.
-Spending time connecting, greeting, and learning about peers will help students develop social skills, as well.
+When children have opportunities to share about themselves openly, they develop self-awareness and confidence.
+Spending time connecting, greeting, and learning about peers will also help students develop social skills.

-Be patient when first starting morning meetings, as some kids will need time to become comfortable with sharing and participating fully.
-Make sure to recognize those individuals and allow them time and space to get relaxed.
+Be patient when first starting morning meetings.
+Some kids will need time to become comfortable sharing and participating fully.
+Make sure to recognize those individuals and allow them time and space to relax.

 A helpful strategy to encourage emotional awareness is to do a feelings check-in.
 Have kids note how they are feeling on a chart or with a sticky note.
 This exercise will help them be emotionally prepared for what’s next.